Opening times

 We will process any sample referred to us meeting our sample labelling criteria.

 Please Note: In line with the requirements of ISO15189:2012, each sample request will be considered a Service Level Agreement.
 To arrange a formal Service Level Agreement please contact the laboratory manager.
-Our Quality Statement for referred work can be found here : Quality statement May 2019 (82 downloads)
+Relevant Quality Statements for referred work can be found on the appropriate test page of this website.

 We undertake to inform referring centres, without undue delay, in the event of circumstances that may adversely affect the reliability of results or turnaround times.